zhenyangli/online_action/LSTM/README.md

-A DEMO code that enables to run LSTM to predict frame scores.
+A demo code that enables to run LSTM to predict frame scores.

 Setup
 =====